tiburona/mbamk/README.md

  Substitute the current date and time of course.

+ After you have a working XNAT instance, you also need to create a project in your local VVM called `MBAM_TEST`.
+MBAM is configured by default to expect this project name.

  #### Setting up the VVM or any other XNAT instance - Docker images and commands

  ##### a.
 Make XNAT communicate with Docker